 We, our directors, executive officers and certain of our other significant shareholders, namely STT GDC and EDC Group Limited, have entered into lock-up agreements prior to the commencement of this offering pursuant to which we and they have agreed, subject to certain exceptions, not to, without the prior written consent of J.P.
-Morgan Securities LLC, BofA Securities, Inc., RBC Capital Markets, LLC and Haitong International Securities Company Limited, offer, pledge, issue, sell, contract to sell, sell any option or contract to option, right or warrant to purchase, or otherwise transfer or dispose of, directly or indirectly, any of our ordinary shares, in the form of ADSs or otherwise, or any securities convertible into or exchangeable or exercisable for our ordinary shares, in the form of ADSs or otherwise, supplement becomes effective.
+Morgan Securities LLC, BofA Securities, Inc., RBC Capital Markets, LLC and Haitong International Securities Company Limited, offer, pledge, issue, sell, contract to sell, sell any option or contract to option, right or warrant to purchase, or otherwise transfer or dispose of, directly or indirectly, any of our ordinary shares, in the form of ADSs or otherwise, or any securities convertible into or exchangeable or exercisable for our ordinary shares, in the form of ADSs or otherwise, for a period of 90 days after the date this prospectus supplement becomes effective.
 After the expiration of the 90-day period, as applicable, the ordinary shares or ADSs held by our directors, executive officers or existing shareholders may be sold subject to the restrictions under Rule 144 under the Securities Act or by means of registered public offerings.